CaioCeretta/udemy-chad-spring-boot/03-hibernate-jpa-crud/section3-comments.md

       ○ How do i reset the AUTO_INCREMENT value back to 1 ■ e.g. TRUNCATE student_tracker.student, this will reset the database and reset the index to 1

+  ## Lesson 16: Reading Objects with JPA - Overview

+    ● Retrieving a Java Object with JPA

+      ○ Retrieve/read a student from the database using the primary key of 1

+        ```java
+          Student myStudent = entityManager.find(Student.class, 1)
+        ```

+        ■ First parameter is the entity class, and the second one is the primary key

+      ○ The example above is for the path where it finds a Student with that id, but if it doesn't find any, it returns null

+    ● Development Process

+      ○ 1.
+Add new method to DAO interface

+        ```java
+          // imports

+          public interface StudentDAO {
+            Student findById(Integer id);
+          }
+        ```

+      2. Add a new method to DAO implementation

+        ```java
+          // imports

+          public class StudentDAOImpl implements StudentDAO {
+            private EntityManager entityManager/
+            ...

+            @Override
+            public Student findById(Integer id) {
+              return entityManager.find(Student.class, id)
+            }
+          }
+        ```

+          ■ Again, if it is not found, it returns null ■ We don't need to make use of the @Transaction annotation since we are only doing a query, not doing any updates or modifications to the db, it is simply read only

+      3. Update main app

+        ```java
+          // imports

+          @SpringBootApplication
+          public class CruddemoApplication {

+            @Bean
+            public CommandLineRunner(StudentDao studentDAO) {
+              return runner -> {
+                readStudent(studentDAO)
+              }
+            };
+          }
+        ```

+        and the code that will be created

+        ```java
+          // imports

+        private void readStudent(StudentDAO studentDAO) {
+          // create the student object
+          System.out.println("Creating new student object");
+          Student tmpStudent = new Student("Caio", "Ceretta", "caioceretta@gmail.com");

+          // save the student object
+          System.out.println("Saving the student object...");
+          studentDAO.save(tmpStudent);

+          // display id
+          System.out.println("Saved student.
+Generated id: " + tmpStudent.getId());

+          // Retrieve student based on the id: primary key
+            System.out.println("\nRetrieving student with id: " + tmpStudent.getId())

+          Student myStudent = studentDAO.findById(tmpStudent.getId())

+          System.out.println("Found the student, " + myStudent)
+      }

+        ```

+      .
+Since we have the id of the student, we can retrieve him based on that id and display then

+    ● CommandRunner Recap

+      ○  In this example

+        ```java
+          @Bean
+            public CommandLineRunner(StudentDao studentDAO) {
+              return runner -> {
+                readStudent(studentDAO);
+              };
+            }
+        ```

+      runner is simply the parameter of the lambda function that CommandLineRunner exposes

+      ○  CommandLineRunner is a Spring's functional interface

+        □ It defines only one method

+          void run(String ...args) throws Exception;

+        □ This means that, whenever we create a CommandLineRunner, we are creating something that will be executed as soon as the app launches

+        □ Which in this case, simply calls the readStudent method

+        □ runner is only the name of the parameter that represent the arguments (String... args) that Spring passes when it initiates.

+        □ It could also be written as

+          . return args -> {
+            readStudent(studentDAO)
+          }

+          . and it would have the same effect. `runner` is not a Spring's special variable — it is just the name we passed as the lambda's parameter

+      ○ In summary

+        ■ CommandLineRunner runs after the Spring Boot is initialized ■ The parameter (runner, args, ou whatever name we choose) contains the arguments passed in the command line (String... args)
+        ■ Inside the lambda's body we define what we want to execute on initialization (in this case, call readStudent)

+  ## Lesson 17: Reading Objects with JPA - Coding

+    ● For this lesson, we will use the same code as before

+    ● Steps

+      ○  1 - Add findId method to the DAO
+      ○  2 - Add new method to DAO implementation and implement it public Student findById(Integer id) return entityManager.find(Student.class, id)
+      ○  3 - Update main app
+      ○
+      ○
+      ○